Thanks for your purchase! Please check the section for the type of product you purchased for care instructions for the plants and/or the wood.

 Terrariums

 The best way to keep the terrarium healthy is to make sure it has enough, but not too much water.
 There should never be water pooled around the gravel at the bottom.
 The soil should also not look like mud.
-It should be moist, but not soggy.
+It should be moist and look like chocolate cake — not soggy, not dry.

-The best resource for terrarium care tips is Worcester Terrariums on YouTube.
+The best resource for more terrarium care tips is Worcester Terrariums on YouTube.